-Your classroom community is set up, you have your daily schedule and you are ready to start the day.
-An exciting part of the day is when the children come in to the classroom community.
+Your classroom community is set up, you have your daily schedule, and you are ready to start the day.
+An exciting part of the day is when the children enter the classroom community.
 They are happy to be there, and they want to learn!
-I wanted to share some things that I did in my classroom that worked and geared my students up for success first thing each morning.
+I wanted to share some things I did in my Classroom that worked and geared my students up for success first thing each morning.

-1. Greet each student as they come in the room.
-(Hug, high five, handshake etc).
-Example “Good morning Mr. Cooper” The student will then say “Good morning Miss……….).
-It gives each student time with you one on one and for them to practice oral language.
+1. Greet each student as they come into the room.
+(Hug, high five, handshake, etc.).
+Example “Good morning, Mr. Cooper” The student will say, “Good morning, Miss……….).
+It gives each student time with you individually to practice oral language.

 3. Have free choice activities when they enter.
-This can be anything you want it to be.
+This center can be anything you want it to be.
 It can cover themes you are doing or something completely different that allows them to be creative.
-Bring in that engagement piece that differentiates for them. (puzzles, games, color, paint pages etc).
+Bring in that engagement piece that differentiates for them. (puzzles, games, color, paint pages, etc.).

-4. Allow them to do their classroom community jobs as they enter the room.
-This gets the student up and busy:
+4. Allow them to do classroom community jobs as they enter the room.
+These jobs get the student up and busy:

 Jobs/Responsibilities Children are given jobs and responsibilities at the beginning of the school year.
-Depending on your teaching style you can also change these jobs as frequently as you would like, but it is recommended that you allow children to keep the same job for a long period of time, so the community is not too often disrupted.
+Depending on your teaching style, you can change these jobs as frequently as you would like, but it is recommended that you allow children to keep the same job for an extended period of time so the community is not too often disrupted.

 (Shipley, 2019).

 5. Give children time to engage with others as students filter in.
-They don’t always get talk about what is going on at home.
-This allows students to communicate with each other and learn about likes/dislikes, pets, family members etc.
+They do not always get to talk about what is going on at home.
+This allows students to communicate with each other and learn about likes/dislikes, pets, family members, etc.

 6. Circle Time/Morning Meeting: This is such a fun time to do so many different things and truly sets the tone for the day:

 a.
 Write a morning message from your classroom mascot.
-Tell them what they will be doing for the day.
+Tell them what they will do for the day.

 b.
 Sing (music and movement)

 c.
-Get small whiteboards and markers and play games and practice whatever you are learning.
+Get small whiteboards and markers, play games, and practice whatever skills you are learning.

 d.
 Count the days you have been in school.